 Allow a Second Qui Tam Suit to be Filed in Relation to the Same Instance of Fraud

 The False Claims Act provides whistleblowers with an incentive to file a case quickly.
-The first whistleblower to file a qui tam lawsuit is generally the only plaintiff allowed to pursue a monetary recovery in relation that specific fraudulent scheme.
-This is best described as a “first-come, first-served” basis.
+The first whistleblower to file a qui tam lawsuit is generally the only plaintiff allowed to pursue a monetary recovery in relation to that specific fraudulent scheme.
+This is known as the “first-to-file” rule.

 Allow a Qui Tam Action to be Filed if it is Based on Publicly Disclosed Information